Monok News Logo

 Featured Image

-An article JSON also comes with a thumbnail URL, this is the easiest way to download the visual focus object – more commonly known as a “featured image” – as a photo.
+An article JSON also comes with a thumbnail URL, this is the easiest way to download the visual focus object (featured image) as a photo.

 We however strongly recommend using the “thumbImageData” field in the JSON deliverable.
 This is a base64 encoding of a PNG photo.
 You should always try to favor this photo over any thumbnail url or visual focus object.
 This is the whole photo provided to you for storing in your image database, as a PNG file, compressed, based on your preferences as configured in the Monok subscription feed settings.